JensWalter/jens.dev/content/post/2023/containerizing-businessworks.md

 4. Engine lifecycle run fully automated in docker-compose.
 Healthcheck can be implemented an run inside BW.
 External issue like machine issue are detected and containers are failed over to another machine.
 Out-of-memory exceptions are handled the same way without human interaction.

+5. 25% reduced hardware footprint by eliminating our standby engines.
+Previously, each engine consisted of a pair of load-balanced engines and a pair of active standby engines.
+Depending on the type of workload, the process was distributed to the appropriate engine.
+With Container, we no longer needed this mechanism, all load-balanced engines became 2 instances, all active-standby engines became 1 instance (which is itself hardware independent, so it can failover in case of a problem).

 ## Feature Stack comparison

 Functionally we have reached the following feature set.